-When the recordkeeping requirements are followed, the log recordkeeping system provides:
+When the recordkeeping requirements are followed, the log recordkeeping system will provide:

-- the number and rate of recordable cases: - the types of cases; - the characteristics of the injured workers; and - the characteristics of their injuries and illnesses.
+- The number and rate of recordable cases; - The types of cases; - The characteristics of the injured workers, and - The characteristics of their injuries and illnesses.

-This establishment-specific data can be compared with the industry benchmarks tabulated from the OSHA log data collected by BLS through the Survey of Occupational Injuries and Illnesses.
+These establishment-specific data can be compared with the industry benchmarks tabulated from the OSHA log data collected by BLS through the Survey of Occupational Injuries and Illnesses.